Course requirements:

 If you do meet the course requirements, applicants are encouraged to read the bio’s listed below and select a supervisor who closely matches their research project/interests.
 The application will then be reviewed by the proposed supervisor.
 Applicants will be invited to an interview if shortlisted.
 If an applicant does not have a proposed supervisor, title and detailed research project with a clear art historical focus, their application will be rejected prior to academic review.
 See:

-Dr Donal Cooper - Italian late Medieval and Renaissance art
+Professor Donal Cooper - Italian late Medieval and Renaissance art

 Professor Caroline Van Eck – European art and architecture and their theories, in particular French, the reception of Graeco-Roman art, the anthropology of art, Giovanni Battista Piranesi, and Aby Warburg

-Dr Alexander Marr - European and British art and architecture, 16th and 17th centuries
+Professor Alexander Marr - European and British art and architecture, 16th and 17th centuries

 Dr Frank Salmon - British and European Architecture, 17th-19th century